-You can check if it is your boarding group’s turn by looking at the same “Star Wars: Rise of the Resistance – Access by Boarding Group” screen in My Disney Experience.
-When you see your number, head to the queue to board the ride.
+You can check if it is your boarding group’s turn by looking at the same “Star Wars: Rise of the Resistance – Request Access with Virtual Queue” screen in My Disney Experience and looking at “My Queues.”

-- You have 2 hours to return from when your boarding group gets called.
+- You have 1 hour to return from when your boarding group gets called.